 Brooklyn's New York Transit Museum // Underground and Underrated | The best New York City museum you've never heard of | New York City hidden gem | #NewYorkCity #museum #transitmuseum #brooklyn #nycmuseum #traveltip #timebudgettravel #brooklynbridge

-Once at the corner of Schermerhorn Street and Boerum Place, you’ll see what looks like the entrance to a subway station.
-Now, before you get all “Girl, you told me the closest subway stop was three blocks away!” on me, know that this is actually the main entrance to the New York Transit Museum and not some evil ploy cooked up by Michelle Obama and I to get you closer to your daily Fitbit goal.
+At the corner of Schermerhorn Street and Boerum Place, you’ll see what looks like the entrance to a subway station.
+This is actually the main entrance to the New York Transit Museum.

 Museum accessibility